bitcoinops/bitcoinops.github.io/_topics/en/time-warp.md

 the time of this writing (April 2024).

-Since the discovery of the attack, a significant amount of user funds (but believed to be far less than $91 billion) is new stored in contract protocols that use [timelocks][topic timelocks].
+Since the discovery of the attack, a significant amount of user funds (but believed to be far less than $91 billion) is now stored in contract protocols that use [timelocks][topic timelocks].
 Since the activation of [BIP113][], those contracts all depend on MTP rather than block header time.
 During a time warp attack, MTP increases significantly slower